-Yarra Valley Water has published family violence fact sheets on its website, which provide an overview of their family violence policy in 10 languages other than English.
+Yarra Valley Water has published family violence fact sheets on its website (in the WaterCare Hub), which provide an overview of their family violence policy in 10 languages other than English.

 It continues to work with its financial counselling partner to ensure it supports culturally and linguistically diverse customers appropriately and engages with multilingual communities through bilingual financial counsellors and the use of an interpreter service.
-It also partners with organisations to gain a greater awareness of issues associated with different communities, including Aboriginal and Torres Strait Islander communities.
+It also partners with organisations to gain a greater awareness of issues associated with different communities.